 After my family arrived in Positano, we decided to check out the famous Spiaggia Grande Beach.
 A note for any future Amalfi Coast travelers, Positano gets very hot in August.
 And however hot it may be, it feels about 10 degrees hotter due to the black sand and rocks that fill the beach.
 800 stairs is no joke, even in the cool weather, so you have to prepare yourself if you’re planning to make the trek.
 I wish someone had informed me to wear the right shoes and a lightweight outfit, because from what I’d heard and seen, everyone has always looked so effortless on the Positano beach.
 However, if you’re traveling in August, it’s probably not possible to arrive to the beach without being winded and breaking a sweat.

-Another option to get up and down the mountain would be to take the public bus, which is about 2 euros and comes about every half hour, più o meno.
+Another option to get up and down the mountain would be to take the public bus, which is about 2 euros and arrives on the half hour, più o meno.
 Side note: this is a phrase that the Italians use often, meaning, more or less.
-I find this very entertaining because since nothing is on time in Italy and everything is very leisurely, it is very easy for the Italians to say, the bus will be every half hour, più o meno, meaning really, it could come at any time at all.
-Anyway, the bus is very hot but will take you part of the way down the hill, leaving you with only 100 more steps to walk.
+I find this very entertaining since not much is on time in Italy and everything is very relaxed, it is very easy for the Italians to say, the bus will arrive every half hour, più o meno, meaning really, it could come at any time at all.
+Anyway, the bus is very hot but will take you part of the way down the mountain leaving you with only 100 more steps to walk.
 The final alternative would be to take a taxi.
-From the beach up to a hotel about 500 steps up would be about 30 euros, so a cab is probably not your best bet.
+From the beach up to a hotel about 500 steps up would be about 30 euros, so a cab is may not be your best bet.

 Buca di Bacco – The best gelateria in all of Positano!